alexk99/the_router/conf_options.md

 ## Configuration file options

-This options are stored in the /etc/router.conf file.
+This options are stored a configuration file used with -c command line option.

-Configuration file consists of the sections:
+Configuration file consists two sections:

  * startup
  * runtime

 Each section contains commands.
-Everything on the same line is considered as a single command.
+A section line is considered as a single command.
 Symbol # is used to comment a whole line.

 	startup {